Patrol Squadron 4 (United States Navy): History

 In March 2016, VP-4 departed Oahu for the last time as a Hawaii squadron.
 Their 'Aloha Deployment' was a busy one that saw personnel spread across three continents and twelve different countries.
 While on deployment, VP-4 executed a Permanent Duty Station Change (PDSC) to Naval Air Station Whidbey Island, returning home in September.

-VP-4 become the first squadron at NAS Whidbey Island to covert to the P-8 Poseidon in October 2016.
-On April 2, 2018 the squadron departed for Kadena Air Base, Okinawa, Japan for its inaugural deployment.
+VP-4 become the first squadron at NAS Whidbey Island to convert to the P-8 Poseidon in October 2016.
+On 2 April 2018 the squadron departed for Kadena Air Base, Okinawa, Japan for its inaugural deployment.
+On 21 November 2023, a P-8A of VP-4 overran the runway at Kaneohe Bay Marine Corps Air Station and came to rest in Kaneohe Bay itself.
+There were no deaths but the people on board the plane were forced to swim back to base.

 Operations

 Vietnam War

 Starting 26 March 1965, the squadron began a split-site deployment to MCAS Iwakuni, Japan, with detachments at various dates located at Naval Air Facility Tan Son Nhut Air Base, South Vietnam; Naval Station Sangley Point and NAS Cubi Point, Philippines.

 31 January 1967: The squadron again deployed to WestPac at Iwakuni, Japan, and provided support to Task Force 72 during Operation Market Time (coastal patrols off the coasts of South Vietnam).
 Detachments were maintained at NS Sangley Point and NAF Naha, Okinawa.
 Upon completion of deployment, Commander Patrol Forces, Seventh Fleet presented the squadron a letter of commendation for its support of operations and assistance in the destruction of an enemy trawler carrying arms destined for the Viet Cong.

 17 April 1967: A VP-4 P-3A Orion flying patrol off the coast of Korea was fired upon by an infiltrating North Korean speedboat.
 The damaged aircraft landed safely after reporting the vessel's location.
 South Korean forces sank the intruder shortly thereafter.
 Lieutenant Commander C. W. Larzelere III, the PPC, received a Navy Commendation Medal for his handling of the emergency while under fire.

 28 April 1967: A VP-4 P-3A Orion (BuNo.
 151365) flown by Lieutenant C. D. Burton was lost at sea with all hands off the coast of Tsushima Island, Japan.

 1 August 1968: VP-4 was deployed to WestPac under FAW-6 at Iwakuni, Japan.
 Patrols were conducted in the South China Sea, Sea of Japan, Korea, the Philippine Islands and Guam.
 Detachments were sent to Cam Ranh Bay, in support of Yankee Team and Market Time operations.
 Yankee Team was a joint U.S. Air Force and U.S. Navy operation begun in 1963 that provided low-level aerial reconnaissance of suspected Communist infiltration routes in eastern and southern Laos.